-Whilst over in Paris, we thought we’d check out an escape room – upon spotting that there was one based around the Catacombs, the decision was made!
+Whilst over in Paris, we thought we’d check out an escape room – upon spotting that there was one based on the Catacombs, the decision was made!

 During our briefing, we were asked to wear hard hats, with a little joke made about there being falling rocks in the Catacombs.
 We assumed that this was just for fun to get us in the spirit of the game.
 About five minutes in, we realised that they were a necessity!
 This game, being set in the Catacombs, had some areas that were pretty small and one super low ceiling that we banged our heads against many, many times!
 You definitely feel as though you’re exploring underground caverns here!